Creating Community-Based Brownfields Redevelopment Strategies

-The American Planning Association was the recipient of a Brownfields Training, Research, and Technical Assistance Grant from the U.S. Environmental Protection Agency.
 The result of this three-year initiative, which involved community development corporation (CDC) leaders, community members, and others working to revitalize low-income and disadvantaged communities, is the 2010 guide to redeveloping brownfield sites, Creating Community-Based Brownfield Redevelopment Strategies.

 It is estimated that there are more than 450,000 brownfield sites in the U.S. In many brownfield redevelopment projects, community groups are frequently left out of the process.
 However, they represent the main constituency that suffers from the negative impact of vacant and abandoned brownfield sites.
 The purpose of Creating Community-Based Brownfield Redevelopment Strategies is twofold: first, it is designed to help community-based organizations (CBOs) recognize that brownfields are opportunities for neighborhood revitalization, and, second, it provides critical information to help local CBOs participate more effectively in the complicated process of brownfield cleanup and redevelopment.
 This guide intends to empower residents to actively and effectively participate in brownfield site redevelopment and understand how different development strategies will benefit their communities.

 Since community-based organizations (CBOs) and residents will come to the table with varying degrees of knowledge about brownfields and the redevelopment process, Creating Community-Based Brownfield Redevelopment Strategies covers both very basic information and more complex issues.
 The range of information covered in this guide therefore is applicable to a beginner to intermediate user.